(In conjunction with the UKAHPP Memorandum of association and Articles of Association)

 5.5.2 The Ethics Committee is responsible for the maintenance of the association’s ethical codes and Complaints Procedure and in conjunction with the General Secretary ensures that the Complaints Procedure and related administration is implemented in accordance with the association’s commitment to public protection and published procedures.

-5.5.3 The Membership Committee is responsible for processing membership applications and liaising with other standing committees regarding membership matters as necessary.
+5.5.3 The Membership Committee is responsible for processing membership applications and liaising with other standing committees regards membership matters as necessary.
 The Membership Committee is also responsible for administering and processing Annual Renewal Forms.

 5.5.4 The Registrar’s Office is responsible for administering and maintaining UKAHPP registers including, admissions, renewals, suspensions and removals.
 The Registrar is also responsible for conducting a sample audit of registrant annual renewal returns.